Springtime + RECIPE: Balsamic Strawberries & Cream Sweet Rolls

 4-1/2 cups all-purpose flour, divided

-1/2 teaspoon baking powder, heaping
+1/2 teaspoon baking powder

-1/2 teaspoon Kosher or sea slat, heaping
+1/2 teaspoon Kosher salt

-1/2 teaspoon baking soda, scant (less than level)
+1/2 teaspoon baking soda

 4 ounces cream cheese, softened

-Now, beginning at the end farthest from you, roll the rectangle tightly towards you.
+7. Beginning at the end farthest from you, roll the rectangle tightly towards you.
 Use both hands and work slowly, being careful to keep the roll tight.
-Don’t worry if the filling oozes as you work.
-When you reach the end, pinch the seam together and flip the roll so that the seam is face down.
-Cut the roll into 8-10 pieces and place rolls in a 10-inch round or 9×13-inch baking pan.
-Repeat with other half of dough, butter and strawberry mixture.
-Place rolls into a second pan.
+When you reach the end, fold the last inch of the dough over the roll and pinch gently to seal.

-WHIPPED CREAM CHEESE FROSTING:
+CREAM CHEESE FROSTING (optional):

-1/2 cup butter, softened
+4 tablespoons butter, softened

-2 cups powdered sugar
+1 1/2 cups powdered sugar

 1/2 teaspoon sea salt